+Filed by the Registrant $\ x$

+Filed by a party other than the Registrant $\ \square$

+Check the appropriate box:

+x Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- □ Definitive Proxy Statement

-File ed by th ne Registrant ☑ File ed by a Party other than the Registrant □ Ch eck the appropriate box: Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) √ Defi nitive Proxy Statement Definitive Additional Materials Solid citing Material under §240.14a-12 AquaBounty Technologies, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pav yment (of Filing Fee (Check the appropriate box): √ e required.
-Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee baid previously.
+- □ Definitive Additional Materials

+- □ Soliciting Material under §240.14a-12

+AquaBounty Technologies, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- x No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+□ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 23, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS MAY 1, 2018

-The 2017 annual meeting of stockholders of AquaBounty Technologies, Inc. ("AquaBounty" or the "Company") will be held on May 23, 2017, at 8:30 a.m.
+The 2018 annual meeting of stockholders of AquaBounty Technologies, Inc. ("AquaBounty" or the "Company") will be held on May 1, 2018, at 8:30 a.m.
 Eastern Time, at the Bostonian Hotel, 26 North Street, Boston, Massachusetts 02109, for the following purposes:

-- to elect seven directors to serve on our Board of Directors for a one-year term of office until the next annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier resignation or removal; - to ratify the appointment of Wolf & Company, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - to approve the delisting of the Company's shares from trading on AIM, a sub-market of the London Stock Exchange; and - to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- to elect seven directors to serve on our Board of Directors for a one-year term of office until the next annual meeting of stockholders, with each director to hold office until his or her successor is duly elected and qualified or until his or her earlier resignation or removal; - to ratify the appointment of Wolf & Company, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - to approve an amendment to our Third Amended and Restated Certificate of Incorporation, as amended (the "Charter"), to reduce the number of authorized shares of our common stock, \$0.001 par value per share ("Common Stock"), from 200,000,000 to 50,000,000 and the number of authorized shares of our preferred stock, \$0.01 par value per share ("Preferred Stock"), from 40,000,000 to 5,000,000; and - to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

-Only stockholders of record at the close of business on April 3, 2017, the record date, are entitled to notice of and to vote at the annual meeting.
+Only stockholders of record at the close of business on March 14, 2018, the record date, are entitled to notice of and to vote at the annual meeting.